isomerpages/singapore-customs-cms/_ACTS/Overview/authorised-transit-trader.md

 To qualify for the ATT status, the company must:

 - Have a valid Customs Account.
-- Be registered as transit traders by the Customs administration in ACTS.
-Traders may submit the application forms to [Customs_Documentation@customs.gov.sg](mailto:Customs_Documentation@customs.gov.sg).
 - Applicants need to have frequent transit movements and must lodge full Banker’s Guarantee.
 - Applicants to self-declare and fulfil all the criteria in the ATT application form.
 - Have good compliance records with Singapore Customs.